maneoverland/leaflet.WorldMiniMap/README.md

 Usage
 -----
-The control needs the actual js-script 'Control.WorldMiniMap.js' and the world-image (by default with the same name in the same folder as the js-script, but with '.svg' extension instead of '.js').
+The control needs the actual js-script 'Control.WorldMiniMap.js' and a world-image (by default with the same name in the same folder as the js-script, but with '.svg' extension instead of '.js').

 Include js-script either from downloaded version (attention: you have to download and save the file 'Control.WorldMiniMap.svg' in the same folder as the js-file by default)
 ```js